Important Notice

 A term used by the Securities and Exchange Commission (SEC) under Regulation D to refer to investors who are financially sophisticated and have a reduced need for the protection provided by certain government filings.
 Accredited investors include individuals, banks, insurance companies, employee benefit plans, and trusts.

-1) earn an individual income of more than $200,000 per year, or a joint income of $300,000, in each of the last two years and expect to reasonably maintain the same level of incomeimage.
+1) earn an individual income of more than $200,000 per year, or a joint income of $300,000, in each of the last two years and expect to reasonably maintain the same level of income.

 2) have a net worth exceeding $1 million, either individually or jointly with his or her spouse.